Best Thermal Scopes for 200 Yards

 2. Burris Thermal Series Handheld Thermal Vision

-The Thermal Handheld is a sleek, lightweight device that can track targets up to 750 yards away.
+Another quality thermal scope is the Burris Thermal Handheld which is a sleek, lightweight device that can track targets up to 750 yards away.

 Smooth zoom and a real-time Wi-Fi-to-mobile connection keep you locked on your target, and the connection also allows you to manage and record the handheld from your phone.